PaperMC/PaperDocs/source/contributing/faq.rst

 To setup WSL 2, follow the information here: https://docs.microsoft.com/en-us/windows/wsl/install-win10

 You will most likely want to use the Ubuntu apps.
-Once it's set up, install the required tools with sudo apt-get update && sudo apt-get install $TOOL_NAMES -y.
-Replace $TOOL_NAMES with the packages found in the requirements.
+Once it's set up, install the required tools with ``sudo apt-get update && sudo apt-get install $TOOL_NAMES -y``.
+Replace ``$TOOL_NAMES`` with the packages found in the requirements.
 You can now clone the repository and do everything like usual.

 .. warning::
     ❗ Do not use the /mnt/ directory in WSL!
 Instead, mount the WSL directories in Windows like described here: https://www.howtogeek.com/426749/how-to-access-your-linux-wsl-files-in-windows-10/